Spontaneous emergence of van der Waals interaction in piezo-resonators - a road to phase coherence at mK temperatures

 Bose-Einstein (B-E) condensation is a fundamental physical phenomenon when a macroscopic number of bosons condense into a collective quantum ground state governed by a single wave function.
 Text-book examples of the B-E condensates are superfluid $^4$He and ultracold atomic gases \cite{kapitza,ketterle,cornell}.
-In case of the fermions, the scenario of the B-E condensation is provided via a mutual coupling interaction between pair of fermions allowing them the formation of the bosonic Cooper pairs, and these pairs condense and occupy the single energy level that is by the energy gap $\Delta$ lower than the Fermi energy.
+In case of the fermions, the scenario of the B-E condensation is provided via a mutual coupling interaction between pair of fermions allowing them the formation of the bosonic Cooper pairs, and these pairs condense and occupy the single energy level that is lower than the Fermi energy by the energy gap $\Delta$ .
 Examples of such B-E condensates are superconductivity of electrons and superfluid $^3$He \cite{bcs,osheroff}.
 Recently, however, a concept of the B-E condensation was extended also to the physical systems with a spontaneous emergence of the phase coherence \cite{snoke1}.
 These can be the systems of excitations, the lifetime of which is longer than the time they need to scatter and there is an interaction acting between them allowing to set a single energy state governed by the single wave function \cite{snoke2,stoof}.
 Typical examples of such excitations involve magnons, excitons, polaritons, etc. \cite{demo,magnons,kasp,exci1,exci2,szym}.
+It is worth to note that phenomenon of the spontaneous emergence of the order (or a synchronization process) is considered to be a vast and more general process acting in many complex systems \cite{report}.

-Criterium of the spontaneous emergence of the phase coherence means that a physical system under consideration should exhibit a weak long-range interaction comparable with its thermal energy, and by cooling the system, this interaction (i) should overwhelm the thermal energy and (ii) should couple and adjust the excitations into a phase-coherent state.
-Dipole-dipole interactions, and in particular van der Waals interactions are one of the fundamental, but relatively weak interactions which could satisfy above mentioned criteria and they are present in many physical systems.
+In physical systems, the criterium of the spontaneous emergence of the phase coherence means that particular system under consideration should exhibit a weak long-range interaction being comparable with its thermal energy, and by cooling the system, this interaction (i) should overwhelm the thermal energy and (ii) should couple and tune the excitations in a phase-coherent state.
+The dipole-dipole interactions, and in particular the van der Waals interactions are one of the fundamental, but relatively weak interactions which could satisfy above mentioned criteria and they are presented in many physical systems.